Today is doggie day. It’s time to take a look at what we are feeding our canine companions.

 First know that all dogs are unique.
 What might work for one dog won’t necessarily work best for another.
 Additionally, dogs with such conditions as diabetes, kidney problems, pancreatitis or food allergies have more restrictive dietary requirements than the average pet.

-According to the Whole Dog Journal, the order ranking from best choice food to worst choice food for the average dog is:
+According to most of the natural dog journals out there, the order ranking from best choice food to worst choice food for the average dog diet is:

-- Well-researched, home-prepared natural diet comprised of fresh foods
+- Well-researched, well-balanced home-prepared species appropriate diet comprised of fresh foods

 - Well-formulated, commercially made frozen raw or dehydrated diet